 - 1. From the View Transactions screen, highlight a transaction in the list, right-click and choose More details. - 2.
-Choose Card Details inc Fees.
-The Card Master screen appears with two additional tabs (for more information about the details shown in the Card Master screen, see: Viewing Card Details). - 3.
-Click the Fees tab.
+Choose Card Details inc Fees to display the Card Master screen with two additional tabs.

+Note: For more information about the details shown in the Card Master screen, see: Viewing Card Details.

+3. Click the Fees tab to view the fees associated with the card.

-Figure 18: The Fees tab on the Card Master screen
+Figure 37: The Fees tab on the Card Master screen

-Local (domestic) fees, fixed fees and fees based on a percentage are shown.

-Partial Allowed indicates whether a partial fee is permitted or not.
-For example, if the fee is £1 but the customer has only 50 pence in their account, only a partial fee of 0.50 can be claimed.
+- Fees can only be altered using a Change Request.
+You cannot update fees using Smart Client.
+Contact your Thredd Account Manager for more information. - Local (domestic) fees, fixed fees, and fees based on a percentage are shown. - Partial Allowed indicates whether a partial fee is permitted or not.
+For example, if the fee is £1 but the customer has only fifty pence in their account, only a partial fee of 0.50 can be claimed.

-8.4 Viewing Payment Tokens
+8.8 Viewing Payment Tokens